 Ron was born in Los Angeles to immigrant parents from Scotland and England.
 His father was the head gardener on the large estate where they lived in Hollywood.
 His family moved to Santa Barbara where Ron attended Santa Barbara High School, taking a special interest in horticulture.
 He graduated from Cal Poly San Luis Obispo with a degree in Ornamental Horticulture.
 Ron worked for Mistletoe Sales, followed by a long career working at Griffin Tree and Landscape.
 He spent a large amount of his time working at Lotusland starting in 1968.
 In the early 1970s, Ron purchased property off south Patterson Avenue and began Por La Mar Nursery.
 Ron later sold Griffin Tree and Landscape to concentrate on the growth of the nursery.
-He remains very active in the nursery and sits on the Ag Advisory and Crop Science Advisory Committees at Cal Poly, San Luis Obispo, and the Goleta Chamber of Commerce Board of Directors.
+He remains very active in the nursery and sits on the Ag Advisory and Crop Science Advisory Committees at Cal Poly, San Luis Obispo.
 Ron and his wife have supported Lotusland for 14 years.

 Originally from Pasadena, and a sixth generation Californian, Lesley first fell in love with Santa Barbara while attending UCSB.
 After a long paralegal career in San Francisco and Los Angeles, she went on to practice law in Los Angeles and the tri-county area.
 She has practiced as a civil litigator and business transaction attorney, and has expanded her private practice to include estate planning.
 Lesley has served on the Board of Trustees at the Museum of Contemporary Art Santa Barbara.
 She has been an active contributor to the Environmental Defense Center, the Santa Barbara County Bowl, the Food Bank of Santa Barbara, Pacific Pride Foundation and the Santa Barbara Botanic Garden, as well as Lotusland.
 She is an avid environmental activist and gardener.
 Lesley has been a member and donor since 2006.

 Dorothy had a successful career in health finance and development.
 She was named founding President of the Michael Reese Health Trust in 1994, a post she held until her retirement in 2008.
 This private foundation endowment of almost $200 million funded health projects focused on access and quality for the underserved in the Chicago metropolitan area.
-In 2006 Dorothy and her husband, John, built a home in Montecito, where they now live part-time.
+In 2006 Dorothy and her husband, John, moved part-time to Santa Barbara, where they now live part-time.
 Gardening has long been an avocation for the couple.
 Their former suburban Chicago garden is featured in the book EARTH ON HER HANDS, The American Woman in Her Garden by Star Ockenga.
-The garden was selected by the Garden Club of America to be documented for their archives at The Smithsonian.
+The garden was selected by the Garden Club of America to be documented for their archives at The Smithsonian, as are the gardens in Montecito.
 Dorothy has served on numerous civic committees and boards in Chicago.
-Currently she is on the board of the Chicago Botanic Garden, The Garden Conservancy (NY) and Direct Relief (CA).
+Among them, she is on the board of the Chicago Botanic Garden, The Garden Conservancy (NY) and Direct Relief (CA).
 She holds a BA degree from the University of Missouri, Kansas City, an MA with honors (Lauréate) from Middlebury College and a “Diplôme de littérature contemporaine” from the Sorbonne.
 The Gardners have four children and five grandchildren.
-Dorothy has been a Lotusland supporter for 10 years.
+Dorothy has been a Lotusland supporter since her move to Montecito in 2006 and currently serves on the Board of Trustees.

 David is President of David M. Jones and Associates, a firm he created in 1985 that specializes in estate and insurance planning for families.
 David and his wife Judy are part-time residents, splitting their time between Montecito and Naples, Florida.
 David and Judy discovered Montecito on a California vacation almost 20 years ago.
 They are very involved in their scholarship fund for high school seniors and have awarded dozens of college scholarships over the last 10 years.
 He is a passionate Burgundy wine collector as well as a member of the Chevaliers du Tastevin based in France.
 David and Judy have been Lotusland members and supporters since 2012, and are Lotus Society members.